aws-samples/serverless-patterns/api-lambda-ses/Readme.md

 # Integration of Amazon API Gateway REST API with AWS Lambda and Amazon SES

 The SAM template deploys a API Gateway REST API with Lambda function integration and the IAM permissions required to run the application.
 Whenever the REST API is invoked, the Lambda function publishes a message to the SES.
-The AWS SAM template deploys the resources and the IAM permissions required to run the application.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.